TroyonixAI/troyonix-financial-ai/README.md

 **Open-source AI for the future of finance.**

-Troyonix is an open-source platform for wealth management and financial analysis, built for transparency, innovation, and community-driven progress.
-We use only public-domain data (SEC EDGAR, FRED, and academic indices) so you can build, learn, and deploy with confidence.
+Troyonix is a fintech company for wealth management and financial analysis, built for transparency, innovation, and community-driven progress.
+We use only public-domain data (SEC EDGAR, FRED, and academic indices, etc.) so you can build, learn, and deploy with confidence.

 ## 🚀 What is Troyonix?
 Troyonix provides:
 - **A robust data pipeline** for collecting and processing financial data from public sources.
-- **Specialized preprocessing and training scripts** for financial NLP, including a fine-tuned FinBERT model.
+- **Custom preprocessing and training pipelines** for financial NLP, featuring a **fine-tuned FinBERT model** and **continually evolving** domain-specific language models tailored through ongoing research.

 - **Full transparency**—every step is documented and auditable.

 ## 🏗️ Architecture Overview